 Ivory

-Ivory is a form of dentine (a component of teeth) that is found in the tusks of certain mammals, especially elephants.
-There are several now extinct elephant relatives that once called Florida home, the most widespread being the Columbian mammoth and American mastodon.
-Ivory “bark” is the outermost layer of tusk and is the most commonly found form of ivory here.
+Ivory is a form of dentin (a component of teeth) that is found in the tusks of certain mammals, most notably elephants.
+There are several now extinct elephant relatives that once called Florida home, with the most widespread being the Columbian mammoth (which had long, curved tusks that grew to 16’ long), American mastodon (whose tusks were typically slightly shorter and considerably straighter), and various species of gomphothere (including the bizarre, shovel tusked Amebelodon).
 Look for cross-hatched patterns (called Schreger lines), as they’re a dead giveaway of ivory.

 Mastodon tooth fragments